r00tgate/bugbounty101/Meeting Notes/Meeting1.md

 1. Hack Sony! > Tell us what you did and why!
 2. Highlight a Super Hacker > Who inspires you?
 Tell us and why!
 3. Find an awesome video, link or blog > SHARE!
 4. Other ideas? > Volunteer and Contribute!

+Topics for Future Meetings:
+1. Build an AWS Lab for Web Hacking

 **A VERY BIG THANK YOU TO EVERYONE WHO CAME!**